ihsn/SDCPractice/_build/html/_sources/case_studies.rst.txt

 In *sdcMicro* it is possible to tell the algorithm which variables are important and less important for making small changes (see also Section 5.2.2).
-To prevent HHSIZE being suppressed, we set the importance of HHSIZE in the importance vectors to the highest (i.e., 1).
-Example 9.16 shows how to apply local suppression and put importance on the variable HHSIZE.
+To prevent HHSIZE being suppressed, we set the importance of HHSIZE in the importance vectors to the highest (i.e., 1). :numref:`code916` shows how to apply local suppression and put importance on the variable HHSIZE.
 The variable REGION is the type of variable that should not have any suppressions either.
 We also set the importance of REGION to 2 and